Track MCP LogoTrack MCP

 **protoc-gen-go-mcp** is a Protocol Buffers compiler plugin that generates Model Context Protocol (MCP) servers for your gRPC or ConnectRPC APIs.

-• 🎯 Runtime LLM provider selection - Choose between standard MCP and OpenAI-compatible schemas at runtime
+• Runtime LLM provider selection -- standard MCP or OpenAI-compatible schemas

 Generate code